5 Tips for Mindful Eating During the Super Bowl

 A nutritionist shares quick and easy tips that can help you eat more mindfully during the big game.

-Unfortunately, spending three to four hours near endless trays of chips, guacamole, pizza and pigs in a blanket can throw even the healthiest of eaters off track.
+Unfortunately, though, spending three to four hours near endless trays of chips, guacamole, pizza and pigs in a blanket can throw even the healthiest of eaters off track.
 But with a little pre-planning, you don’t need to suffer from a food hangover after a champion is crowned.

-“Encouraging balance, having variety, and being mindful about our choices can help us get the food we love, that makes us feel good, and that gives us the energy we need,” says Melissa Townsend, a senior clinical nutritionist at NewYork-Presbyterian/Columbia University Irving Medical Center.
+“Encouraging balance, having variety, and being mindful about our choices can help us get the foods we love, that makes us feel good, and that gives us the energy we need,” says Melissa Townsend, a senior clinical nutritionist at NewYork-Presbyterian/Columbia University Irving Medical Center.

 Don’t skip a meal